 Antique Crochet by Amy

 With a unique focus on everything crochet from years gone by, Antique Crochet is an excellent site if you’re fond of vintage.
 Amy is passionate about it.
-(Note: This site is a bit old-looking and needs an update, but still well worth a look!)
+(Note: This site is a bit old, but still well worth a look!)

 What We Love: They publish great articles containing free patterns, Q&As with creators, helpful tutorials and more.
 A great site if you’re wondering how the yarn you use to crochet is made!